2023 Good Morning America Book Club List: The Best Books Ranked

 February 2020 GMA Book Club Pick

-The story revolves around 2 sisters.
-One is a cop, one is an addict – both are being impacted by a string of murders in the area.
-This book dealt with many issues around drug-addiction and it handles them without judging.
-For amazing books about mental health, be sure to check out our post.
+The contemporary fiction story revolves around 2 sisters.
+One is a cop, one is an addict – both are being impacted by a string of murders in the area.⁣ This book dealt with many issues around drug addiction and it handles them without judging.

 Oona Out of Order by Margarita Montimore